 He has extensive experience within politics and government having worked as a Senior Policy Adviser for a number of State and Commonwealth government Ministers.
 Mr Hunter studied a Bachelor of Science in Agriculture with a major in Political Science and International relations at The University of Western Australia.

 He has also worked in the private sector within the agricultural industry holding mid-tier management roles.
 Mr Hunter has a long history of volunteering within agriculture, community and mental health organisations.
 He is passionate about the future development of Regional and Rural Australia particularly in education, agriculture and technology.

 Wanting to ensure social change within rural regions has seen him join DVassist as a non-executive director.

 Shelley Smith – Non-Executive Director

 Shelley moved to Esperance in the Great Southern in 1981 to farm with her husband and two sons.
 After her daughter was born, Shelley returned to teaching, juggling the demands of working, raising a young family, and studying.
-Shelley went on to attain a Bachelor, Masters and Professional Doctorate of Education and retired in 2010 while Principal of Condingup Primary School.
+Shelley went on to attain a Bachelor of Education, Masters of Education and Professional Doctorate Transdisciplinary Studies and retired in 2010 while Principal of Condingup Primary School.